 Students will assist a classroom teacher from 3 to 9 hours per week.
 Teacher and time assignments will be arranged individually.
-A written evaluation of the experience, an observation/conference by the program supervisor/ coordinator, and a documented timesheet will be required.
+A written evaluation of the experience, an observation/conference by the program supervisor/coordinator, and a documented timesheet will be required.
 May be repeated up to 15 credits.
-Tech Prep credit available. {formerly EDU 190}
+Prerequisite: ECE 100 or EDUC& 201 or instructor permission Tech Prep credit available. {formerly EDU 190}